All Episodes

 I appreciate you so much.

-One thing that just terrifies me, when Obama says you get to keep your doctor, and I run a medical practice here in Colorado, what I hear him say is I will take the public option.
+You know, one thing that just terrifies me, when Obama says you get to keep your doctor, and I run a medical practice here in Colorado, what I hear him say is I will take the public option.

-I will basically have my doctors take that insurance, or he's going to take our medical license away, which just terrifies me.
+I will basically have my doctors take that insurance or he's going to take our medical license away, which just terrifies me.

 I don't take Medicaid because we can't afford to.